The Coup That Was Coming All Along — Modern Paraphrase | fresh.bible

 The location wasn't coincidence.
 It was .
 Years earlier, innocent blood had been spilled on that ground so a king could have a garden.
 Now royal blood was being spilled on the same dirt.
 God's timeline isn't always ours, but his memory is perfect.

-(Ahaziah had become king of in the eleventh year of Joram's reign over Israel.)
+( had become king of in the eleventh year of reign over .)

-Ahaziah wasn't the primary target.
-But he had allied himself with dynasty — he was there visiting Joram, connected by marriage and politics to the very house God was tearing down.
-Sometimes the most dangerous place to be is standing next to the thing God is dismantling.
+wasn't the primary target.
+But he had allied himself with dynasty — he was there visiting , connected by marriage and politics to the very house God was tearing down.
+Sometimes you don't have to be the primary target.
+Standing next to the thing God is dismantling is enough.

-This is one of the most chilling scenes in .
-When Jehu arrived at , already knew what had happened.
+Pay attention to what Jezebel does here.
+When arrived at , already knew what had happened.
 And her response tells you everything about who she was:

 She didn't run.
 She didn't beg.
 She got dressed up and prepared to meet him with defiance.
 As Jehu entered the gate, she called down:

-"Is it , you Zimri — murderer of your master?"
+"Is it peace, you Zimri — murderer of your master?"

 Jehu looked up at the window: